Katrina Lake

 Katrina Lake (born December 24, 1982) is an American businesswoman who is the founder and chairperson of Stitch Fix, a fashion-based subscription service.
 Stitch Fix was established in 2011 in San Francisco and went public in 2017.
 In 2017, Lake became the youngest woman to take a company public at age 34 and was the only woman in 2017 to lead an initial public offering in technology.
-She was surpassed by Whitney Wolfe Herd in 2021, who took Bumble public at age 31.
+She was surpassed by Whitney Wolfe Herd in 2021, who took Bumble Inc. public at age 31.

 As of November 2017, Lake held a 16.6% stake in Stitch Fix.
 In 2017, Forbes named Lake one of America's richest self-made women.

 Early life and education

 Lake was born on December 24, 1982, in San Francisco.
 Her mother is a Japanese immigrant who taught in the public school system.
 Her father is a transplant hepatologist and Professor of Medicine at the University of Minnesota and previously at UCSF.
 She initially wanted to become a doctor before she became an entrepreneur.
 She began on the pre-med course but became very interested in economics and business.

 Lake was educated at Lowell High School.
 She received her bachelor's degree from Stanford University in 2005 and earned a Master of Business Administration from Harvard Business School in 2011.